zawadz88/MaterialPopupMenu/README.md

 * Custom view items
 * Setting item label text color & icon color for each individual item
 * Setting custom popup background color
+* Customizing default popup style via theme attribute
 * Adding additional offsets to where the dialog should be shown
 * Keeping popup open after clicking on item
 * Dimming background behind popup
 * Customizing popup padding
+* Displaying an icon at the end of each item which indicates a nested submenu

 ## Custom views
 <img src ="./art/sample_custom_items.png" width="360" />